Rotary Club hosts 30th annual golf tournament for CAC

-After the golfers finished play Monday at the Arrowhead Country Club, Children's Home Society Executive Director Bill Colson thanked the Rotary Club for their continued support.
+After golfers finished play Monday at Arrowhead Country Club, Children's Home Society Executive Director Bill Colson thanked the Rotary Club for its continued support.

 Colson told the golfers that their support helps the group assist children who have been victims of or witnesses to terrible events.
-The CAC received referrals for 350 children in 2018.
+The CAC received referrals for more than 350 children in 2018.

-Petro said the agency helps work with law enforcement and the family and come up with a plan to keep children safe.
+Petro said the agency helps work with law enforcement and the family to come up with a plan to keep children safe.

 "The CAC gave us the ability to work as a team to give families an opportunity to heal," Petro said.
 "No amount of money or societal standing can prevent this type of story from happening.
 We saw 361 stories like this last year."